Our Privacy Notice – Updated 6 July 2020

 Who do we share your personal data with?

 We sometimes share your personal data with trusted third parties.
 An example would include law firms interested in creating video content and who wish to understand our audience better.
 Another would be potential sponsors.
-Another would include Subscribers who wish to understand trends around what their peers are watching.
+Another would include Members who wish to understand trends around what their peers are watching.
 Another example would include potential investors in Crafty Counsel.

 The policy we apply to those organisations to keep your data safe and protect your privacy is as follows: